How To Lodge A Successful Tourist Visa Application

 • If you are visiting under the Tourist stream, your itinerary for your stay in Australia

-• Even if you don’t have a day to day plan make sure to include details about the tourism activities you will participate in.
+• Even if you don’t have a day-to-day plan make sure to include details about the tourism activities you will participate in.
 Whether you’ve planned a tour of the Great Barrier Reef in the Summer, booked a ski trip to Thredbo in the Winter, or you’re going Whale Watching between May and November, all this information helps you show that you are genuinely looking to be a tourist in Australia and are not wanting the visa for any ulterior purpose.

 You should also try to provide information to show that you have reason and authority to return to your home country, such as: